Milwaukee: Culture

 Milwaukee is a popular location for sailing, boating, and kayaking on Lake Michigan, ethnic dining, and cultural festivals.
 Often referred to as the City of Festivals, Milwaukee has various cultural events which take place throughout the summer at Henry Maier Festival Park, on the lake.
 Museums and cultural events, such as Jazz in the Park, occur weekly in downtown parks.
-A 2011 study by Walk Score ranked Milwaukee 15th most walkable of fifty largest U.S. cities.
-In 2018, the city was voted "The Coolest City in the Midwest" by Vogue.